AntonioMartinsdaMota/The_Reviewer/The_Reviewer_Project/src/README.md

 #TO build the APP
-docker build -t users_service .
+docker build -t the_reviewer

 #TO run the APP
-docker run -it --rm --link mymariadb  -p 8080:8080 users_service
+docker run -it --rm --link mymariadb  -p 8080:8080 the_reviewer

 #TO run the APP in compose